garrandall/popular-music-data/tracks/u-make-me-wanna-jadakiss-mariah-carey.md

 Just look in her eyes and tell she's real
 Just imagine the way she smell and the way she feel The sex was crazy then and crazy still
-And you know im from the streets so its crazy ill
+And you know I'm from the streets so its crazy ill
 And we waiten on the new island
 We been to all them 4, 5 times come on mommy u whilin